k8sgpt-ai/k8sgpt/README.md

 ## Quick Start

-* Currently the default AI provider is OpenAI, you will need to generate an API key from [OpenAI](https://openai.com)
+* Currently, the default AI provider is OpenAI, you will need to generate an API key from [OpenAI](https://openai.com)
   * You can do this by running `k8sgpt generate` to open a browser link to generate it
 * Run `k8sgpt auth add` to set it in k8sgpt.
   * You can provide the password directly using the `--password` flag.
 * Run `k8sgpt filters` to manage the active filters used by the analyzer.
 By default, all filters are executed during analysis.
 * Run `k8sgpt analyze` to run a scan.
 * And use `k8sgpt analyze --explain` to get a more detailed explanation of the issues.
-* You also run `k8sgpt analyze --with-doc` (with or without the explain flag) to get the official documentation from kubernetes.
+* You also run `k8sgpt analyze --with-doc` (with or without the explain flag) to get the official documentation from Kubernetes.

 ## Analyzers